🧩 Autism Support & Neurodiversity-Affirming Care

 🌿 How Therapy Helps at Mara’s Lighthouse

-We provide individualized, compassionate care for children, teens, and adults with autism, focusing on building confidence, communication, and emotional regulation.
+We provide individualized, compassionate care for children, teens, and adults on the autism spectrum, focusing on building confidence, communication, and emotional regulation.

 Therapy can help: